Mainframe-Renewal-Project/sear-docs/interfaces/python/permit.md

 ## Deleting permits

-The sample below removes a permit in the access list of `IRR.IRRSMO00.PRECHECK` in the `XFACILIT` class for the user `FDEGILIO`
+The sample below removes `FDEGILIO`'s permit from the access list of `IRR.IRRSMO00.PRECHECK` in the `XFACILIT` class.

 ```python